solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Recommended content

+-   [Troubleshoot connection issues to Azure Database for PostgreSQL - flexible
--   [Troubleshoot connection issues to Azure Database for PostgreSQL Flexible Server]
+    Server][Troubleshoot connection issues to Azure Database for PostgreSQL Flexible Server]

+-   [Use the Troubleshooting guides for Azure Database for PostgreSQL - Flexible Server]

 -   [Handle transient errors and connect efficiently to Azure Database for PostgreSQL Flexible Server]

--   [Troubleshoot errors commonly encountered during or post migration to Azure Database for PostgreSQL Flexible Server]

 -   [Troubleshoot data encryption in Azure Database for PostgreSQL Flexible Server]